vishwaswritecode/vishwas-resume/README.md

 # vishwas-resume

-This repo is for stroring resume.
+This repository is for stroring vishwas-resume.